Where are 6 month LPN Programs in Ct?

 1. Level of authority

-RNs can assign duties to LPNs, such as inserting catheters, measuring vitals, and ensuring that patients have fresh bedding.
+RNs can assign duties to LPNs, such as inserting catheters, measuring vitals, and ensuring patients have fresh bedding.
 Also, they act as supervisors to LPN students during the clinical experience.

 2. IV Drip Therapy